Self Made TBT team opens play Thursday in Wichita

 LAWRENCE, Kan.
-(KU ATHLETICS) – Self Made, a team comprised of Kansas men’s basketball alumni who all played under head coach Bill Self during his tenure at the helm of the Jayhawk program, is set to play its first game in The Basketball Tournament (TBT) Thursday night, July 25, in Wichita, Kansas.
+(KSNW) – Self Made, a team comprised of Kansas men’s basketball alumni who all played under head coach Bill Self during his tenure at the helm of the Jayhawk program, is set to play its first game in The Basketball Tournament Thursday night at Koch Arena.

 Jayhawk fans wanting to learn more about the event and maybe even catch the exciting basketball action in person can purchase tickets through the Wichita State website here.